actions/importer-labs/jenkins/4-custom-transformers.md

 +  - ubuntu-latest
 ```

-At this point of the lab the file contents of `transformers.rb` should match this:
+At this point the file contents of `transformers.rb` should match this:

 <details>
   <summary><em>Custom transformers 👇</em></summary>